oskar-anderson/Tempsens/README.md

 Create directory `site/db/backupCSV` and place the data there.

 ### SOAP API
-You can test sensor's SOAP insert API requests locally using your prefered API testing tool, I used Postman.
+You can test sensor's SOAP insert API requests locally using your preferred API testing tool, I used Postman.

-Send a `POST` request to URL `http://localhost:80/myApps/Tempsens/site/Soapmethods.php` with request body:
+Send a `POST` request to URL `http://localhost:80/myApps/Tempsens/site/SoapMethods.php` with request body:

 ```
 <?xml version="1.0" encoding="utf-8"?>